What is the ASEAN-Australia Codeathon?

 Following the themes and challenges of the first International FIU Codeathon at the Counter-Terrorism Financing (CTF) Summit in Malaysia in November 2017, this event will bring together CTF subject-matter experts, financial institutions, software developers, programmers, analysts, designers, engineers and other skilled individuals from FIUs, and FinTech and RegTech communities.

-Participants will be given 32 hours to solve challenges that will be unveiled on the first day of the Codeathon.
+Participants will be given 32 hours to solve challenges that will be unveiled on the first day of the Codeathon, with up to six participants per team.
 The outcomes of the Codeathon, which will be presented in various forms including live applications or prototypes, will serve as precursors in constructing new and innovative digital solutions to counter terrorism.

 Developers, designers, analysts, subject matter experts and other skilled people will collaborate to construct innovative digital solutions, to ensure the region's continued effort to integrate and maximise the benefits of information technology (IT) in countering terrorism financing.